HearthSim/Sunwell/README.md

 All the style default to "0".
 Setting the style to "+" makes the number appear green, setting it to "-" makes it appear red.

+###Silence a minion
+To silence a minion, set `silenced: true` either when creating the card, or with the update function.